ducksouplab/docker-gstreamer/README.md

 It's available here: https://hub.docker.com/r/ducksouplab/debian-gstreamer

-It relies on GStreamer [monorepo](https://gitlab.freedesktop.org/gstreamer/gstreamer) to build GStreamer and its plugin (in particular enabling `nvcodec`).
+It relies on GStreamer [monorepo](https://gitlab.freedesktop.org/gstreamer/gstreamer) to build GStreamer and its plugins (in particular enabling `nvcodec`).

 Motivations:
+* possibility to choose GStreamer (latest) version
 * `nvcodec` plugin is not installed (on Debian) with `apt-get install gstreamer1.0-plugins-bad`
-* possibility to choose GStreamer (latest) version
 * includes opencv and dlib

-The resulting image is published on Docker Hub: https://hub.docker.com/repository/docker/ducksouplab/debian-gstreamer

 ### Preparation: download dependencies